Batik kawung: Kawung Kopi/Sari

-Consists of the main ornament in the form of an oval, and on each part of the kawung motif. given the shape of a line that divides into two parts as if it resembles the shape of a broken coffee fruit.
+Consists of the main ornament in the form of an oval, and on each part of the kawung motif.
+Given the shape of a line that divides into two parts, as if it resembles the shape of a broken coffee fruit.
 So this kawung motif is often also referred to as Kawung Kopi.
 The main ornament, which consists of four oval circles, is arranged based on a crossed slash or a slanted diagonal line, also arranged in a horizontal or vertical straight line.
 The shape of the lines seems like a cross in the visual form of the kawung motif.
-The color composition in this form of kawung motif consists of white, yellowish white, on the main ornament, red soga as the color of the contour, while black is to give the background color in the Kawung Sari motif.
+The color composition in this form of kawung motif consists of white, yellowish white, on the main ornament, red soga as the color of the contour, while black is used to give the background color in the Kawung Sari motif.

 Kawung Sekar Ageng

-Consists of the main ornamental elements in the form of four oval spheres that have undergone changes to a slightly square or square shape.
-In each main ornament there are three lines (sawut) followed by three dots (cecek).
-This form in terms of batik is often referred to as cecek sawut.
+Consists of the main ornamental elements in the form of four oval spheres that have changed to a slightly square or square shape.
+In each main ornament, there are three lines (sawut) followed by three dots (cecek).
+This form, in terms of batik is often referred to as cecek sawut.
 The kawung motif element also contains isen motifs in the form of four small rhombus shapes as variations in the composition of the visual form.
 While the color composition consists of white, yellowish white as the color for the main ornament, red soga to color the contours of the motif and isen motif, and black is the background for the Kawung SekarAgeng motif.

 Kawung Semar

-Consists of the main ornamental elements in the form of four oval spheres with a large size as in Kawung Beton, but in the main ornament there is an oval shape with a smaller size.
+Consists of the main ornamental elements in the form of four oval spheres with a large size as in Kawung Beton, but in the main ornament, there is an oval shape with a smaller size.
 The Isen motif in Kawung Semar consists of an cecek (dot) shape found in a circle inside the Kawung circle.
 In the middle of the main ornament, there is an isen motif in the form of a rhombus filled with cecekcecek (dots) and several dots in the form of a circular series.

 Kawung Buntal

 Consists of the main ornament in the form of a mixture of Kawung Pecis combined with floral motifs.
 The floral motif found on Kawung Buntal is in the form of kenikir flowers, so the shape of the mixture of motifs is the hallmark of the Kawung Buntal motif.
-Isen batik motifs on Kawung Buntal consist of a small oval shape which is divided into two parts placed in the main ornament, and a rhombus with small, medium, and rather large sizes placed in the middle of the main ornament.
+Isen batik motifs on Kawung Buntal consist of a small oval shape, which is divided into two parts placed in the main ornament, and a rhombus with small, medium, and rather large sizes placed in the middle of the main ornament.
 The color composition of the Kawung Buntal motif consists of white, yellowish white as the color of kawung, red soga for the background color of Kawung Buntal and black as the contour and background color of the kenikir flower motif.